Meteor-Community-Packages/meteor-postcss/README.md

 **Remove the package by `meteor remove juliancwirko:postcss` and add it again `meteor add juliancwirko:postcss@1.0.0`** it should install current version.

-Then you should also add standard-minifiers-js `meteor add standard-minifiers-js`.
-This is because in Meteor 1.3 there are 2 separate packages for css and js minifiers and the css one is included in juliancwirko:postcss.
+Make sure that you have standard-minifier-js package installed, if not add it by `meteor add standard-minifier-js`.
+Also make sure that you don't have standard-minifier**s**-js package (there was a name change).
+In Meteor 1.3 there are 2 separate packages for css and js minifiers and the css one is included in juliancwirko:postcss.
 Previously there was also js minifier.
 Now it is removed so you need to add it by hand.

 ### License